cncf/tag-security/assessments/projects/thanos/self-assessment.md

 **Security Relevant:**

-> A listing of security relevant components of the project with a brief description.

 * Logging and monitoring of Thanos components to detect security breaches:
    * Make a log of what components were used, when, how by what user etc.